nodojo/dotfile-grande/2015macbookprosetup.roundtwo.md

 5. Open mission control and close the screen Desktop1
 6. Reboot and test

+**todo: this doesn't work 100% as expected so find the correct way and update**

 Set background image for login screen (macOS Monterey)

 1. System Preferences > Security & Privacy > FileVault > Turn Off FileVault